utillity/uploadr.net/README.md

     UploadrNet --authenticate --key auth.key

 This will start your browser and ask you to logon with your yahoo-account and then wether you want to grant Uploadr.Net WRITE access to your account.
-If you choose so, the Flickr will show you a CODE in form xxx-xxx-xxx, which you must enter at the prompt.
+If you choose so, the Flickr will show you a CODE in form `xxx-xxx-xxx`, which you must enter at the prompt.
 Uploadr.Net will verify your input with the Flickr API and upon success will write the authentication token to the file specified (auth.key in this case).

 Now you're ready to upload to your account: